socprime/detectflow-main/README.md

 ## Deployment
 Deployment should be performed by a person with expertise in Kubernetes and admin access to the Kubernetes Cluster provided for this project.

+Configuration files for K8S can be found in this [folder](https://github.com/socprime/detectflow-main/tree/main/detectflow_kubernetes_config_files)

 Deployment consists of two parts:

 1. Apache Flink (according to its official deployment recommendations)